Thank you for reading our post, please rate this article at the end.

 But what if your RV is old and rugged?
 You can renovate it to increase the merit.
 Initially, you will need to spend some money, though.

-Generally, the resale value for a modern Airstream is more.
+Generally, the resale value for a modern Airstream is higher.
 However, Avion is still quite popular in the market.
-They are classic, and a lot of people prefer buying their RVs.
+They are classic, and many people prefer to buy their RVs.

 Avion vs. Airstream: Which One to Buy?

-Up till now, you may have an idea about their features, advantages, and disadvantages.
-I also talked about some major differences to help you make an informed decision.
+Until now, you may have been aware of their features, advantages, and disadvantages.
+I also discussed some significant differences to help you make an informed decision.

-Undeniably, both companies have their charms, and choosing the right one can be difficult.
-If you are still confused, you need to ask yourself some questions and consider the following points below.
+Undeniably, both companies have their charms, and choosing the right one can be a challenging task.
+If you are still confused, consider asking yourself some questions and reviewing the following points.

 How Do You Plan on Using Your RV?

-If you’re planning on purchasing a vintage RV, you might want to look at Avion.
-They are designed to withhold the coldest of winters as their heat insulation is remarkable.
+You may want to consider Avion if you purchase a vintage RV.
+They are designed to withstand the coldest of winters as their heat insulation is remarkable.
 In the RV community, I have always heard praises regarding this feature.

-If your budget is high, looking into modern Airstream RVs for a living is an excellent option.
+If your budget is high, exploring modern Airstream RVs as a living option is an excellent choice.

 Renovation and Maintenance Cost

-If you plan on going for an Avion, keep in mind the maintenance cost.
-You can only find old trailers used over the years.
+If you plan to go for an Avion, consider the maintenance costs.
+You can only find old trailers that have been used over the years.
 Their parts might break down, leaving you in a difficult position.

 Take a Look at the Spacing Layout